In This Section

 In many slip, trip and fall cases, the most important pieces of evidence is early photographs of the injury and the conditions that caused it.
 These pictures are best taken while still on the premises.
 This becomes extremely important because many businesses will claim that they didn’t see any substance on the floor and didn’t see you fall.

-If you have a photograph of would cause you to fall, from right after the fall, it will be very difficult for them to prove in court that they weren’t responsible.
-Nowadays, video camera seem to be everywhere, but for some reason, the owner can rarely find any video for these cases.
+If you have a photograph of what caused your accident, it will be very difficult for them to prove in court that they weren’t responsible.
 It takes an experienced lawyer to do the investigation in order to actually get the video that many times businesses will try to hide or prevent the injured person’s attorney from obtaining.

 Some businesses such as Walmart have had numerous appellate court opinions discussing the fact that they have repeatedly tried to hide video evidence of someone falling at their stores.
 In these cases, the testimony of witnesses is incredibly important.

-Witnesses. especially the ones you did not work or on the premises, are generally considered to be neutral parties in that their testimony will carry great weight.
-However most people generally go to different premises with friends or family and that evidence will also carry great weight, so it is important to make sure you have as much information as possible.
+Witnesses, especially the ones you did not work with, are generally considered to be neutral parties in that their testimony will carry great weight.
+However, most people generally go to different premises with friends or family.
+It will also carry great weight, so it is important to make sure you have as much information as possible.

 Don’t Make Statements